-Operational problems or failures by digital asset exchanges may reduce confidence in these venues or in digital assets generally.
+Operational problems or failures may reduce confidence in digital asset exchanges, the Exodus Platform, or in digital assets generally.

-Crypto asset platforms are relatively new, and many are unlicensed, may be subject to regulation in a relevant jurisdiction but may not be in compliance, are unregulated, or may operate without supervision by any governmental authorities, and do not provide the public with significant information regarding their management team, corporate practices, cybersecurity, and regulatory compliance.
-To the extent that unanticipated operational or trading problems or other failures, such as security or technical failures, arise on trading platforms, customers and the general public may lose confidence or interest in crypto asset platforms, which could have an adverse impact on our business and our customers' perception of us, including decreased use of our platform and loss of customer demand for our products and services.
+Digital asset platforms are relatively new, and many are unlicensed, may be subject to regulation in a relevant jurisdiction but may not be in compliance, are unregulated, or may operate without supervision by any governmental authorities, and do not provide the public with significant information regarding their management team, corporate practices, cybersecurity, and regulatory compliance.
+To the extent that unanticipated operational or trading problems or other failures, such as security or technical failures, arise on trading platforms or the Exodus Platform, customers, users and the general public may lose confidence or interest in digital asset platforms, including the Exodus Platform, which could have an adverse impact on our business and our customers' perception of us, including decreased use of our platform and loss of customer demand for our products and services.